Texas's 28th congressional district: 2006 election

 On June 28, 2006, the U.S. Supreme Court declared that the Texas legislature's redistricting plan violated the Voting Rights Act in the case of Texas's 23rd congressional district.
-As a result, on August 4, 2006, a three-judge panel announced replacement district boundaries for 2006 election for the 23rd district, which affected the boundaries of the 15th, 21st, 25th and 28th districts.
+As a result, on August 4, 2006, a three-judge panel replaced district boundaries for 2006 election for the 23rd district, which affected the boundaries of the 15th, 21st, 25th and 28th districts.

-On election day in November, these five districts had open primaries, or a "jungle primary"; any candidate that receives more than 50% of the vote wins the seat.
-Otherwise, a runoff election in December will decide the seat.
+On election day in November, these five districts had "jungle primaries": any candidate that receives more than 50% of the vote wins the seat.
+Otherwise, a runoff election in December decides the seat.

 Cuellar retained his seat in the 28th district.